 Friday we benefited from the visit of a home health nurse.
 We are awaiting a delivery of supplies including liquid nutrition.
 This afternoon we were grateful for a second visit from a nurse on our home health team.

-Thank you, each one, for your
+Thank you, each one, for your prayers and words of encouragement!

 After considerable thought and discussion with Jon, I am scheduled to have a Gastrostomy (G) Tube (aka feeding tube) inserted via interventional radiology at French Hospital in San Luis Obispo this afternoon, November 21.
 Outpatient procedure.
 This past Monday morning, we became aware of a cautionary red flag involving the protocol utilized by our local interventional radiologists vs. protocol utilized by UCSF specifically for ALS patients with breathing and swallowing issues.
 The main issue of concern is general anesthesia v. less sedation and no utilization of oxygen.
 Late Monday afternoon, UCSF’s highly trained and knowledgeable respiratory care practitioner (RCP) phoned our local interventional radiologist and comprehensively reviewed UCSF’s recognized protocol.
 UCSF does not use general anesthesia for ALS patients when inserting feeding tubes nor do they administer oxygen.